Frequently Asked Questions

-It’s important that you’re a strong enough swimmer to keep yourself afloat and as a rule of thumb that you are able to swim at least 1 length of a swimming pool unaided.
-You don’t need to be an olympic athlete by any means!
+It’s important that you’re a strong enough swimmer to keep yourself afloat and as a rule of thumb that you are able to swim at least 1 width of a swimming pool unaided.
 During your first surf lesson you’ll never go above waist deep in the water, the big thing is (especially for kids) that it’s very likely that you’ll go underwater at some point in the lesson after wiping-out, so you need to be confident in the water and able to deal with that.
 If you’re in any doubt about you or your child’s swimming ability then get in touch and we’ll happily chat about it with you.

 Are there any age restrictions?